Thairo Estrada Preview, Player Props: Giants vs. Phillies

 Thairo Estrada At The Plate

-- In 34.9% of his games this year, Estrada has had at least one RBI.
-He's picked up more than one in 7.2% and driven in three or more of his team's runs in two contests.
+- Estrada has an RBI in 29 of 84 games this year, with multiple RBI in six of them.
+He has also driven in three or more of his team's runs in two contests.

+- He has scored in 46.4% of his games this year, with more than one run scored in 11.9%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.